-Deconstructed in the Daria episode, "Boxing Daria."
+Played for Drama in the Daria episode, "Boxing Daria."
 After seeing an old refrigerator box at the beginning of the episode, childhood memories beginning to re-emerge as Daria begins to remember some rather traumatic events concerning her unique personality as a child, accumulating to her remembering how her parents would fight amongst themselves due to her behavior in school.
 To escape it all, she would hide in a refrigerator box in her room.

 Referenced in Littlest Pet Shop (2012): Pepper gets a new prop in the mail.
 The second after she takes it out, the other pets enthusiastically start playing with the box.